 Course curriculum

-This course provides a practical introduction to pooled analyses of randomized controlled trial (RCT) data, focusing on essential methodologies for clinical trial statisticians.
+First presented at the 2025 PSI Conference in London, this course provides a practical introduction to pooled analyses of clinical trial data, focusing on essential methodologies for clinical trial statisticians.
 Discover how pooling data enhances the ability to assess efficacy and safety, increases statistical power to detect rare events (e.g., adverse effects), and improves the identification of subgroup effects.
 Through real-world case studies, you’ll explore strategies for addressing differences between trials and generating more robust clinical insights.

 About this course